logdna/logdna-agent-v2/docs/REGEX.md

 Here is a summary of regex patterns commonly used for log line redaction and exclusion to add to your agent DaemonSet yaml file.

+**Note**: we recommend that you test and verify these regex patterns with your log data; LogDNA did not create these regex patterns and does not provide support for their use.

 ## Email addresses